Twonki/twonki.github.io/_posts/2020-01-12-teaching-git.md

 One analogy I often use is that making a commit is like *saving* in a video game.
 And that it makes sense to safe before you choose a class or spell to potentially checkout another one later.

-This is especially popular with trainees, older colleagues (except for older *gamers*) find this not a helpful comparison.
+This is especially popular with trainees, older colleagues (except for older *gamers*) didn't think this is a helpful comparison.

 <br>
 In general I will stick to this idea, but I also think it's lacking a little bit.